-Made for Princess Augusta, Duchess of Cambridge, youngest daughter-in-law of King George III, who gave the Cambridge Sapphire Parure, consisting of a grand tiara, pair of earrings, a long necklace or a shorter choker necklace, a stomacher, smaller brooches, and bracelets, to her daughter, Princess Augusta, when she married the Grand Duke of Mecklenburg-Strelitz in 1843.
-The parure was next worn by her niece, Queen Mary, who gave it to her daughter-in-law, Princess Marina of Greece, when she married Prince Edward, Duke of Kent, in 1934.
-The Duchess of Kent wore the Tiara and parure for grand occasions until her death in 1968, when it passed to the current Duchess, who wore the parure a few times until the tiara was sold.
-However, a smaller tiara was created from elements of the long necklace, which were worn by the Duchess at a few events before she retired from public duties in 2002.
+Made for Princess Augusta, Duchess of Cambridge, youngest daughter-in-law of King George III, the Cambridge Sapphire Parure, consisting of a grand tiara, pair of earrings, a long necklace or a shorter choker necklace, a stomacher, smaller brooches, and bracelets, was given to her daughter, Princess Augusta, when she married the Grand Duke of Mecklenburg-Strelitz in 1843.
+The parure was left to her niece, Queen Mary, in 1916, who gave it to her daughter-in-law, Princess Marina of Greece, when she married Prince Edward, Duke of Kent, in 1934.
+The Duchess of Kent wore the Tiara and parure for many grand occasions until her death in 1968, when it passed to the current Duchess, who wore the parure a few times until the tiara was sold.
+However, a smaller Tiara and some more jewels were created from elements of the long necklace, which were worn by the Duchess at a few events before she retired from public duties in 2002.
+UPDATE- Parts of the remaining Parure were worn by Moira of Moira Fine Art Jewellery, who have confirmed that they still retain those pieces but they are not for resale.

 The Kent Diamond and Pearl Fringe Tiara first appeared on Katherine, Duchess of Kent in the 1970s, but is thought to have been a modified version of the crochet bandeau tiara once owned by Queen Mary and also worn by Princess Alexandra.
 The Bandeau was worn by the Duchess at her Wedding and at most of her early tiara events.
 The Pearl Fringe tiara has also been worn by the Countess of St. Andrews and Lady Helen Taylor, daughter-in-law and daughter of the Duchess.
 Read the full post HERE.